skalmaros/Image_Anomaly_Detection_using_Convolutional_Autoencoders/README.md

 # Image Anomaly Detection using Convolutional Autoencoders

 This repository contains a deep learning project that utilizes a Convolutional Autoencoder to detect anomalies in grayscale images.
 It includes scripts for training the model from scratch and performing inference on new images.
-Orginnaly it was used for detection of foreign objects in X-ray images.
+Originally it was used for detection of foreign objects in X-ray images.

 ## How the Autoencoder Works